upb-lea/FEM_Magnetics_Toolbox/documentation/source/user_guide_model_creation.rst

 the windings.

 Core insulations are the insulations which are created as rectangles in the model.
-4 core insulations will be added: top, left, bottom, right.
+4 core insulations will be added: top, bottom, left, right.
-The distance of those values can be set with the 'add_core_insulations' function.
+The distance of those values can be set with the ``add_core_insulations`` function.
+The order of ``add_core_insulations`` is as follow : top, bottom, left, and right.

 Furthermore there are offset insulations between each turn in the same winding, a distance between 2 windings in one virtual winding window and a distance between each virtual winding window.
-The first two are set using the '``add_winding_insulations``' functions, the last one when creating such a :ref:`virtual winding windows` (vww).
+The first two are set using the ``add_winding_insulations`` functions, the last one when creating such a :ref:`virtual winding windows` (vww).

+The ``add_winding_insulations`` contains the inner winding insulation, which is a nested lists representing the insulations between turns of the same winding.
+Importantly, these values are not arranged according to the sequence in which conductors are added to each winding.
+Instead, the organization is based on the winding number with conductors sorted in ascending order of these numbers.
+Thus, the first sublist (index 0) corresponds to the winding with the lowest number, the second sublist (index 1) to the winding with the next lowest number, and so on.

 .. image:: ../images/geometry_insulation.png
     :width: 800